meilisearch/specifications/text/0034-telemetry-policies.md

 ### IV.Explanation

-Following this issue and with the beginning of a product Team we asked yourselves what we wanted to do about telemetry. https://github.com/meilisearch/transplant/issues/141.
+Following this issue and with the beginning of a product Team we asked ourselves what we wanted to do about telemetry. https://github.com/meilisearch/transplant/issues/141.

 ✅ We will keep telemetry enabled by default while leaving the option for users to disable it.
 See Impact on Documentation part.

-> Some new features will had telemetry data points to check the assumptions and measure objectives achievments.
+> Some new features will have telemetry data points to check the assumptions and measure objectives achievements.

 ✅ Each new feature specification should list data points to be collected and measured.
-Obviously the specification must explain why these data points are necessary in relation to the feature.
+Obviously the specification must explain why these data points are necessary for relation to the feature.

 #### Current stack for analytics